Phi Theta Kappa

 This is a nationally recognized honor society which emphasizes leadership and service.
 Students must be selected for this group by invitation only.

-Email us about applying for a Cowley College Foundation Scholarship to pay the membership dues.
+Apply for the PTK Scholarship to pay your membership dues.
 The fall deadline for submission is October 1st and the spring deadline is March 1st each year.
 The recipients will receive notification by the end of those months.